 The Chicago motorcycle accident lawyers at Lerner and Rowe Injury Attorneys strongly suggests wearing helmets.
 However, our team fully understands that they are not required and that it’s a choice each rider or passenger must make.
 To help you and the bikers in your family understand motorcycle helmet use in Chicago and why it can benefit you, our team offers this blog on Chicago helmet laws.

 Helmet Use in Chicago

-A 2017 study titled Motorcycle Helmet Usage in Illinois was released by IDOT (Illinois Department of Transportation) following its June 2017 observation of motorcycles operating on roads throughout the state.
+A 2017 study titled “Motorcycle Helmet Usage in Illinois” was released by the Illinois Department of Transportation (IDOT) following its June 2017 observation of motorcycles operating on roads throughout the state.
 The survey collected data between 7:00 a.m. and 6:30 p.m.
 These times ensured the light was adequate for observation.
 IDOT surveyed freeways, state and interstate highways, county roads, and a sample of residential streets.

-Lerner and Rowe Injury Attorneys’ Stance on Chicago Helmet Laws
+Our Chicago Motorcycle Attorneys’ Stance on Chicago Helmet Laws

 In a Wreck?
 Need a Check?™